ZhichengSong6/ZhichengSong6.github.io/index.md

 >
 >In this project, My contributes are list as below:
 >    **Hardware**: Designed and manufactured the whole robobt and the PCB board inside it.
 Designed and manufactured a simple cable-driven leg.
->    **Software**: Created the robots’ URDFs and simulated it in Pybullet to choose motor; Utilized standard reinforcement learning algorithm(DDPG, PPO) to make the >    robot run and stand in bipedal form; Accomplished real-time on-board camera streaming in C++.
+>    **Software**: Created the robots' URDFs and simulated it in Pybullet to choose motor; Utilized standard reinforcement learning algorithm(DDPG, PPO) to make the >    robot run and stand in bipedal form; Accomplished real-time on-board camera streaming in C++.

 ### Soft Quadrupedal Robot Actuated by BLDC motor _(2020.02 - 2020.10)_